resourcepool/save-lora-trainer/resources/boilerplate/README.md

 Welcome to the handson workshop **Save-LoRa**.

-Before you start, please read the following lines carefully.
+Before you get to the workshop, please follow the following guidelines.

 ## Requirements
  * Compatible with Windows 8+ / Mac OSX / Linux